YassineOuhadi/PFE/README.md

-Internship project about non regression and end to end tests automation, its take place at OBS/CTIO in Morocco
+Internship project - Non regression and end to end tests automation